-In PD, the tremor is mostly seen at rest, when the body part is not being used, and may be referred to as "resting tremor."
+In PD, the tremor is mostly seen at rest, when the body part is not being used and may be referred to as "resting tremor."
 In ET, the tremor occurs mostly during action or movement, such as when writing, eating, or holding a posture.2,3

-The magnitude, or strength, of the tremor also differs: in PD the magnitude of tremor is high, whereas the tremor in ET can be variable throughout the day, ranging from very low to high magnitude.2,3
+The magnitude, or strength, of the tremor also differs: In PD the magnitude of tremor is high, whereas the tremor in ET can be variable throughout the day, ranging from very low to high magnitude.2,3

-Difference in family history
+Genetics and family history

-Difference in sides of the body affected
+Parts of the body affected

 The tremor in PD usually starts on one side of the body and may develop on the other side as the disease progresses.
 In ET, the tremor usually affects both sides from the beginning of the condition.2